 f. your treatment selection, in that you;

-iv. on 21 April 2015 did not return a patient’s table within reach of an unidentified HDU patient
+iii. did not return a patient’s table within reach of an HDU patient;

-v. on 21 April 2015 left Oxygen cylinders by an unidentified HDU patient’s bed
+iv. left Oxygen cylinders by an HDU patient’s the bed;

-vi. on or around May 2015 needed to be prompted regarding the safe placement of a catheter when treating an unknown patient
+v. needed to be prompted regarding the safe placement of a catheter.

 g. your communication skills, in that you: